RohTol/Hotel-Overbooking/PreliminaryModel.md

 Profit Formula: 250 \* TP - 250 \* FN - 500 \* FP

+### Assumptions Behind the Financial Model

+To keep the analysis consistent and interpretable, we base our financial calculations on the following assumptions:

+- A walked guest always costs the hotel **\$500**, and a canceled booking always loses **\$250** unless resold.
+- The hotel can reliably resell rooms predicted as cancellations (i.e., demand is sufficiently high).
+- All reservations are treated as independent (no group bookings or corporate contracts).
+- Customer mix, pricing, and seasonality remain similar to the historical data.
+- The financial cost of guest dissatisfaction is already incorporated into the \$500 walk penalty.

+These assumptions reflect typical hotel operations but should be reviewed and adjusted when deploying the model in practice.

 ### Baseline Comparison (Before Model)

 If the hotel does **no overbooking**, every canceled booking represents